CORCAN Products and services

 CORCAN is legislated to provide offenders with a work environment that strives to mimic private sector standards with respect to productivity and quality while recognizing institutional setting and training imperatives.
 It is reflected in the Corrections and Conditional Release Regulations.
 This results in a realistic work experience, which is deemed to be a more effective rehabilitative experience.

-CORCAN has 103 shops in 36 of the 53 federal institutions, many of which were ISO-Certified (International Organization for Standardization).
-As of December 19, 2024, CORCAN has chosen not to continue ISO 9001 certification.
-We continue to maintain our established Quality Management System which includes internal audits.
+CORCAN has 103 shops in 36 of Correctional Service Canada’s (CSC) 43 federal institutions.
+We have an established Quality Management System that includes internal audits.
 CORCAN is committed to an innovative approach based on ongoing improvements within the organisation.
-By adopting Kaizen principles CORCAN expects to see improvements from this new system, such as:
+By adopting continuous improvement principles, CORCAN expects to see growth from this new system, such as:

 Business lines